 Listerine Total Care Zero Anticavity Mouthwash, Fresh Mint

 Listerine’s Total Care Zero Anticavity Mouthwash is perhaps the strongest mouthwash manufactured by the company.
-It is largely made up of an alcohol base and hydrogen peroxide.
+It is made up of an non-alcohol base and hydrogen peroxide.

 These two cleaning agents make a powerful antimicrobial mouth rinse that, while extremely strong in the mouth, is very effective at ridding the mouth of toxins and bacteria.

-This solution helps prevent cavities, restores the enamel of sensitive teeth, reduce plaque, prevents gingivitis, fights tartar, keeps teeth white and eliminates bad breath for up to 12 hours.
+This solution helps prevent cavities, restores and strengthen the enamel of sensitive teeth, reduce plaque, prevents gingivitis, fights tartar, keeps teeth white and eliminates bad breath for up to 12 hours.

 Crest Pro-Health Multiprotection Rinse-Clean Mint